New York State Route 695

-Both I-690 and NY 5 are expressways, as is NY 695.
-It has only one exit, southbound only to Gerelock Road.
+NY 695 only has one exit, southbound only to Gerelock Road.
 The route also has one northbound only entrance from Milton Avenue (NY 297) via Horan Road.

 Route description

 NY 695 begins at a directional T interchange with NY 5 north of the hamlet of Fairmount in the town of Camillus.
-The route heads north as a six-lane limited-access highway, roughly paralleling the western limits of Syracuse, as it continues on through Camillus.
-Roughly 0.7 mi from where NY 695 splits off of NY 5 east, a ramp from Horan Road, a local road that runs alongside NY 695 between Fairmount and Gere Lock Road, merges with NY 695 northbound, providing access to the expressway from Milton Avenue (NY 297).
+The route heads north as a six-lane freeway, roughly paralleling the western limits of Syracuse, as it continues on through Camillus.
+Roughly 0.7 mi from where NY 695 splits off of NY 5 east, a ramp from Horan Road, a local road that runs alongside NY 695 between Fairmount and Gere Lock Road, merges with NY 695 northbound, providing access to the freeway from Milton Avenue (NY 297).
 NY 695 passes over Gere Lock Road 0.4 mi later.
-There is no access between Gere Lock Road and the expressway on NY 695 northbound; southbound, there is a lone exit ramp leading to the local roadway.
+There is no access between Gere Lock Road and the freeway on NY 695 northbound; southbound, there is a lone exit ramp leading to the local roadway.

 Past Gere Lock Road, NY 695 turns northeast as it ascends to cross over the CSX Transportation-owned Mohawk Subdivision (here four tracks wide) by way of a large flyover 247.4 m in length.
 The remainder of the route is situated on an embankment as it passes adjacent to the New York State Fairgrounds off to the east of the roadway.
 Near the northwestern edge of the fairgrounds, NY 695 terminates at a semi-directional T interchange with I-690 (exit 6).